 My biggest day yet!
 I was shooting for this, knowing that the trail would be easy and packing made all the faster by staying in the hut last night.
 It was raining again in the morning but I felt fairly confident it would burn off by mid-day.
 And it did.
 Still, it’s never easy to leave the protection of a roof over your head and go out into the wet.
 This rainy weather is much more like the NZ I expected.
-The first month made me spoiled, though.
+The first month of little rain made me spoiled.

 Just after the first bridge was another equally impressive one.
-These 2 are not even the longest along this trail.
+These 2 are not even the largest along this trail.

 Then I came to one of many little shelters.
 These are great for breaks from the rain or sun, but (purposefully) too small to sleep in.
 Swallows find them useful too.
 I found several nests, one with eggs, one with chicks, and the other empty.